Columbus - A small town packed with great (or at least darn good) modern architecture.

 Louisville - It's not too north and not too south; Luh-ville is just right.
 If I didn't live in Houston, I'd live here.

-Louisville - See ya next summer for Lebowski Fest !!!
+Louisville - See ya next summer to celebrate all things Lebowski at Achiever Fest !!!

 Louisville - Cave Hill Cemetery, one of America's most beautiful places of rest.